 Even if you don’t NEED a public report, you may still WANT one… and here are a few reasons why:

-While it can be a great relief to bypass the paperwork and bureaucratic red tape, getting a Public Report regardless of requirements might still save you time overall in getting to market, and it might be a forward assist with the Disclosures you need for your sales program.
+While it can be a great relief to bypass the paperwork and bureaucratic red tape, getting a Public Report regardless of requirements might still save you time in getting to market, and it might be a forward assist with the disclosures you need for your sales program.
 Getting the State’s approval should be considered a significant step in vetting the disclosures and agreements you intend to use.

 CONTACT US if you’re looking for an expert, independent company to take the stress out of getting a public report, HOA budget, or Reserve Study… even if you don’t NEED one!